22388o/truestamp-js/README.md

 ## Description

-A tiny JavaScript client for the Truestamp API written in Typescript.
-The library is available in both UMD (browser), and CommonJS (Node.js) forms.
+A tiny zero-dependency Truestamp SDK written in Typescript that supports ES Modules, UMD, and CommonJS loaders and runs in Deno, Node.js, and modern browsers.

 ## EXPERIMENTAL